-I work for clients on small and large-scale web experiences and help teams and products to succeed.
+I work for clients on small and large-scale web experiences and help teams and products to ship valuable product features.

-My front-end engineering and project management expertise is valued by my clients and by many people in the industry.
+My front-end engineering and project management expertise — Engineering Management, Scrum Mastership — is highly valued by my clients and many other people in the industry.

 I have worked with Anselm for years and highly recommend him.